Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 My Experience:

 Currently, I am using an expensive moving coil cartridge so I don’t want to damage it.
-Hence, I choose to spend a little and get myself the same new copy of the scratched record.
+Hence, I choose to spend a little and get myself a brand-new copy of the scratched record.

 Reason 3: Dust or Dirt